 For such a small place Rason has an awful lot of hotels, so we shall not be naming every one of them!

 - The Imperial Hotel and Casino – Formerly owned by the Emperor Group this is the only whole owned foreign hotel and casino in North Korea.
-There are so many legends and stories about this place it has very much warranted its own article.

 Conclusion on Rason